sonofmammon/python-fundamentals/HackerRank/String-Manipulation/Common Child.md

  2
 ```
 **Explanation**
-The longest string that can be formed by deleting zero or more characters from  and  is  , whose length is 2.
+The longest string that can be formed by deleting zero or more characters from `HARRY` and `SALLY` is `AY`, whose length is 2.

 **Sample Input 1**
 ```
 AA
 BB
 ```
 **Sample Output 1**
 ```
 0
 ```
 **Explanation 1**

-and  have no characters in common and hence the output is 0.
+`AA`and `BB` have no characters in common and hence the output is 0.

 **Sample Input 2**
 ```
 SHINCHAN
 NOHARAAA
 ```
 **Sample Output 2**
 ```
 3
 ```
 **Explanation 2**
 The longest string that can be formed between  and  while maintaining the order is  .

 **Sample Input 3**